 For the name of the village there are two versions.
-The first one to be seen and the most probable, says that the village got its name from the red color (fire) of the region's color.
+The first one to be seen and the most probable, says that the village got its name from the red colour (fire) of the region's colour.
 It is the village's name, which is ancient and comes from the fire + Doric type of ca (instead of earth).
 Therefore Pyrga means redness.

 The village of Pyrga is built at an altitude of 270 meters and is literally drowned in the green of pine and wild vegetation.
-Pyrga are protected and surrounded by the mountains of Apidjaji, Sivinova, Vasioti, Evagali, Stavri, Viklia and Pipi.
+Pyrga are protected and surrounded by the mountains of Appidaki, Syinova, Vasioti, Evgali, Stavri, Viklia and Pipi.
 These mountains are green.
 If you take one of the many paths or a dirt road to the hillsides, you will be impressed by the abundance and variety of natural vegetation.

-Shrubs, shrimps, marshals, aspalaths, myrrhas, marshes, shrubs, pines, invisible, spathy and thyme are only some of the species that one encounters in its path.
+Pines, Phoenician junipers, wild olive trees, terebinths (turpentine trees), lentisks, butcher’s brooms, thorny brooms, lavenders “stoechas”, thorny burnets, sages (cistus and camomile), and thymes are only but a few of the species that one comes across while passing by.
 It is no accident that all known botanists who occasionally dealt with the flora of the Pyrga village.
 (Sibthorp 1787, Kotschy 1859, Sintenis 1880, Lindberg 1939).

 The basic products that are produced in the Pyrga are cereals, potatoes, vegetables, citrus, olives and carobs and a few legumes.